The search for happiness

 In the early 80s, terms like self-actualization first became fashionable.
 However, this idea was also associated with men who knit quickly.

-But even the yuppies of the 80s mostly got the money for their designer clothes from their parents.
+But even the yuppies of the 80s usually got the money for their designer clothes from their parents.

 The oil crisis was the starting point of structural unemployment.